ClementNerma/Rave/docs/master.md

 println!(one + two); // Prints: '3'
 ```

-Here is the list of overloadable operators:
+Here is the list of overloadable arithmetic operators:

 * `%add` for `+` ;
 * `%sub` for `-` ;